Three students have been selected as emerging writer fellows to take part in a collaborative residency in Indonesia.

 “All the writers there, both my fellow students and established writers, were writing at a high level so that feedback was consistently insightful,” she said.

-She was also shortlisted in the Alan Marshall Short Story Award.
+She was also shortlisted for the Alan Marshall Short Story Award.